-Another example, in case the IM has an alert system to report obstacles on the track, operational procedures should be in place to ensure that trains moving towards the affected area can be stopped in a timely and safe manner.

-The signaller is also to be understood under the collective term "staff" in COR 14.

-TSI OPE Appendix B - COR 17 - Failure of trackside equipment including catenary

-IMs should identify, analyse and evaluate failures of trackside equipment including catenary, cooperating with RUs when necessary, in order to manage interfaces.
+Another example, in case the IM has an alert system to report obstacles on the track, operational procedures should be in place to ensure that trains moving towards the affected area can be stopped in a timely and safe manner.The signaller is also to be understood under the collective term "staff" in COR 14.
+TSI OPE Appendix B - COR 17 - Failure of trackside equipment including catenary IMs should identify, analyse and evaluate failures of trackside equipment including catenary, cooperating with RUs when necessary, in order to manage interfaces.
 IMs and RUs should provide their staff with adequate operational procedures as well as the necessary training to deal with such situations.
 For example, in case of failure of the catenary (e.g., overhead line torn off by obstacles) procedures should be in place to switch off the overhead line voltage and take action(s) to eliminate any residual voltage and to protect the area.

-1.2.10 National rules (NRs)

-NRs for this topic are allowed in the following areas and should be considered by the RU and/or IM:

-- Common operational principles and rules failure of crossing additional information; - ❖ Signalling rules Rules related to the operational use of the national signalling system; - Maximum speeds in degraded mode including running on sight; - Running at caution; - Local operational rule Rules of a strictly local nature relating to specific local conditions, when not mentioned in RINF in accordance with Article 14(11) of Directive (EU) 2016/797; - Operation during works; - Managing an emergency situation and emergency responses (see point 4.2.3.7) -Role of local/national authorities and emergency services, and their contact details Methods and procedures in emergency situation not covered by the requirement of this Regulation, including notification of accidents and incidents: national instructions on modalities for notifications to authorities; - ❖ Safety-related communications methodology National operational instructions (see Appendix C2); - Operations in long tunnels (see 4.3.5) Additional information.
+1.2.10 National rules (NRs) NRs for this topic are allowed in the following areas and should be considered by the RU and/or IM: Common operational principles and rules failure of crossing - additional information; Signalling rules - Rules related to the operational use of the national signalling system; Maximum speeds in degraded mode including running on sight; Running at caution; Local operational rule - Rules of a strictly local nature relating to specific local conditions, when not mentioned in RINF in accordance with Article 14(11) of Directive (EU) 2016/797; Operation during works; contact details - Methods and procedu emergency responses (see point 4.2.3.7) -Role of local/national authorities and emergency services, and their res in emergency situation not covered by the requirement of this Regulation, including notification of accidents modalities for notifications to authorities; ✤ Safety-related communications method dology - National operational instructions (see Appendix C2); Operations in long tunnels (see 4.3.5) - Additional information.